windows7lake/ll_dropdown_menu/README.md

-final DropDownController controller; // Controller of the drop-down menu final List<DropDownViewBuilder> builders; // Data for the body component of the drop-down menu final Color? viewColor; // Background color of the drop-down menu body component final Color? maskColor; // Color of the mask layer of the main component of the drop-down menu final Duration animationDuration; // animation duration of the drop-down menu body component final double offsetY; // Y-axis offset of the drop-down menu body component
+final DropDownController controller; // Controller of the drop-down menu final List<DropDownViewBuilder> builders; // Data for the body component of the drop-down menu final Color? viewColor; // Background color of the drop-down menu body component final Color? maskColor; // Color of the mask layer of the drop-down menu final Duration animationDuration; // Animation duration of the drop-down menu body component final double offsetY; // Y-axis offset of the drop-down menu body component
 ```